elixir-europe-training/ELIXIR-TrP-FAIR-Converge/_lesson-plans/accessible-data/topics/2-policies-and-consent.md

         #### 2.3 Warning Your Students About NC and ND

+        **Instructor Note:**

-        **Instructor Note:** Spend extra time here!
+        &#x20;Spend extra time here!
 Researchers often instinctively choose NC or ND without realizing how destructive they are to open science.

         > **Why warn against CC-NC (Non-Commercial)?**"Researchers choose NC